shanalikhan/code-settings-sync/README.md

 **Enter Your Gist ID.**

-Uou need to enter your Gist ID in order to download the files you have uploaded with Shift + Alt + U.
+You need to enter your Gist ID in order to download the files you have uploaded with Shift + Alt + U.

 ![Enter Your Gist ID](https://shanalikhan.github.io/img/download2.png)